Website Content and Research Advice

 Below are a few tips to help users focus their research.

-This Archive is made up of three sections.
-They are the Main Frame with its Home Page and Navigation Panel, the Forum, and the Gallery.
+This website is made up of three sections.
+They are the Main Archive with its Home Page and Navigation Panel to all content listed; the Forum; and the Gallery.

-Our main Home Page has links to all Commando related content.
+Our Main Archive has links to all Commando related content.
 Included are Rolls of Honour, and also our Nominal Rolls which are updated as and when we receive evidence of Commando service.
 Additionally we are now adding biography entries on individuals and these can be accessed via our Content Glossary or Rolls of Honour on the navigational panel.

-- A search on the Forum will search using the Google Custom Search.
-The Google Custom Search box can be found at the top of Forum pages .
-This searches the entire site.
+- The Google Custom Search box can be found at the top of Forum and Gallery pages.
+This searches the entire website.

 We do NOT hold Service Records.
 If you wish to ask specific questions regarding the Commandos , whether on individuals, units, campaigns, equipment, insignia etc, please visit our website forums.
 Once your registration is approved, you will be able to create a post in the relevant forum and add the many questions that you may have.

 Our website forums have expanded to be a very worthwhile and interesting research facility.
 They are administrated by Nick Collins, himself an experienced researcher into commando history, and many other researchers use the forums on a regular basis.

 Members of the CVA Research Group (CVARG) also monitor the forums daily and a member of this group will usually respond to any question when they feel they can be of help.
 Of course the forums are for information exchange and family members and friends also correspond through them with information and details where possible.

 Follow this link to go to the Website Forum.

 The gallery has now upwards of 10,000 photos of commandos and commando related events etc. The majority of these photos have never been seen before and have been supplied by, family members of, or former commandos.
 Administrator Pete Rogers has grouped the photos into albums covering various topics for ease of navigation.